Safeguarding Policy

 We recognise that:

-The welfare of the child or young person is paramount as enshrined in the Children Act 1989, Children Act 2004 and relevant government guidance- Working Together to Safeguard Children 2018 and The Prevent Duty Guidance
+The welfare of the child or young person is paramount as enshrined in the Children Act 1989, Children Act 2004 and relevant government guidance- Working Together to Safeguard Children 2023 and The Prevent Duty Guidance

 • All children and young people irrespective of age, race, gender, sexual orientation or identity, disability or religious beliefs have a right to equal protection from harm and abuse.

-• Working in partnership with the individual, the parent or carer(s) and other agencies is essential in safeguarding the welfare of children and young people
+• Working in partnership with the individual, the parent or carer(s) and other agencies is essential in safeguarding the welfare of children and young people.

 Subconquest Ltd will seek to keep children and young people safe by: